xiXRedNomadXix/Ffuf_wrapper/README.md

 cd Ffuf_wrapper
 chmod +x ffuf_wrapper.sh
 ```
-Now you can either make a bash alias for the script, run it as is or symlink it. =) Happy huning!
+Now you can either make a bash alias for the script, run it as is or symlink it. =) Happy hunting!

 ![image](https://github.com/user-attachments/assets/041437e0-6729-4428-bf7b-4b0c11d69d37)